 The researchers reviewed the literature and prepared an annotated bibliography on the subject.
 A questionnaire was sent to the highway departments and several cities in the U.S. as well as abroad to survey existing uses being made of highway rights-of-way.
 Personal visits to various sites were made to acquire more information on the effects of various uses.
 Policies and legal requirements were reviewed and recommendations made for the use of land within the highway rights-of-way.
+The project report has been published as:

-NCHRP Report 53, "Multiple Use of Lands Within Highway Rights-of-Way."
+NCHRP Report 53.
+"Multiple Use of Lands Within Highway Rights-of-Way."